자동완성 B-Tree 인덱스 걸기

 Previous Step Summary

-In step 1, we discovered that LIKE '%keyword%' search caused Full Table Scan that brought the system down, and applied emergency mitigations (removing content LIKE, 5-second timeout, HikariCP Fail-Fast) to prevent system paralysis.
+In the previous post, we discovered that LIKE '%keyword%' search caused Full Table Scan that brought the system down, and applied emergency mitigations (removing content LIKE, 5-second timeout, HikariCP Fail-Fast) to prevent system paralysis.

 Search still fails with timeout, but autocomplete (LIKE 'prefix%') uses a trailing wildcard, so we expected it could leverage a B-Tree index.